arkumar08/huffman-sorting-files/README.md

 A Python implementation of Huffman coding, a classic algorithm for lossless data compression.
 This project demonstrates how to compress and decompress files using Huffman trees, while also analyzing performance metrics like compression ratio and runtime.

+⚠️ Note: This was developed as part of CSC148: Introduction to Computer Science (University of Toronto).
+Some starter code and specifications were provided by the course instructors.
+This repository is for educational and portfolio purposes only and should not be reused for academic submission.

 📂 Project Structure
   - compress.py – Core compression & decompression logic:
   - Builds frequency dictionaries